ChrisMarshallNY/ITCB-master/01-CBCentralManagerDelegate/README.md

 We can't change the actual [`question`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/public/ITCB_SDK_Protocol.swift#L213) stored property, until we've been informed that the Peripheral has acceded to our demand, so we "stash" it here.

+Also, we will need to set the Peripheral's "answer" Characteristic to "Notify", if it is not already notifying.
+If so, we need to hold off asking the question until then.

-##### We Need to Set Up Notification for the Answer
+##### If the Answer Characteristic is Not Already Notifying, We Need to Set Up Notification for the Answer

-Next, we tell the "answer" Characteristic to notify us when it changes.
+If the Characteristic is not already notifying, we tell the "answer" Characteristic to notify us when it changes.
 We do that by setting its [`notify`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) value (again, we are asking the Peripheral to do this on our behalf).

-If we **really** wanted to get uptight about this, we would set up a [`CBPeripheralDelegate.peripheral(_:, didUpdateNotificationStateFor:,error:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518768-peripheral) callback, and do the next step, there.
-However, this is complicated enough as it is, so we'll do both of them at once, and I'll show how I deal with this below -it's possible for the notify to be set *after* the question was asked, and we have to anticipate that.

-##### We Ask the Peripheral to Set the Question Characteristic to the Question We Are Asking
+##### Otherwise, We Ask the Peripheral to Set the Question Characteristic to the Question We Are Asking

-Finally, we actually ask the Peripheral to set the value of the "question" Characteristic to the question we are asking.
+If the "answer" Characteristic was already set to Notify, we actually ask the Peripheral to set the value of the "question" Characteristic to the question we are asking.

 ***NOTE:*** *Note that the [`CBPeripheral.writeValue(_:,for:,type:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518747-writevalue) method is a **Peripheral** method; not a Characteristic method.
 As we will see, all Peripheral interactions, regardless of which attribute is being affected, go through the Peripheral object level.*